esroleo/Javascript-web-api-quiz/README.md

 ## 3. Usage Tips

-### Follow the criteria instructions to generate a password matching the criteria selected.
+### Follow the criteria instructions to finish the quiz

 Steps to navidate the quiz.